motidivya/dailytasks/task21/README.md

 ### Setup SQL
 1. Open MySQL Workbench
-2. Create A New Connection - Remember Connection Name
+2. Create A New Connection
 3. In the new connection create a new schema
-4. Forward engineer the schema into a file OR Open existing sql script and run it to create relevant tables
+4. Forward engineer the schema into a file OR Open existing sql script and run it to create relevant tables remember this file name or database name

 ### Add Connection String =>
 - Go to appsettings.json and add the following Code